I-Team: Tesla coming under new scrutiny

 I-TEAM EXCLUSIVE: Autopilot part of Tesla crash investigation, I-Team rides in Model X to site

 Walter Huang left behind a wife and two children.
-His brother, Will, wanted me to pass on a message about the more 33-thousand dollars people have donated.
+His brother, Will, wanted me to pass on a message about the more than $33,000 people have donated.

 "Me and my family are heartbroken, but we take solace in knowing he has so many wonderful friends who care and grieve for him.
 Thank you all again from the bottom of my heart."